DenverConnectedVehicle/WazeCCPProcessorV1/azure/README.md

 XML version of the diagram is available inside the [docs folder](https://github.com/CityofDenver/WazeCCProcessorV1/blob/master/azure/docs/WazeCCPprocessorAzureV1.xml) folder which can be opened using the [draw.io](https://www.draw.io/) for future modifications.

-# Logic Apps creating using Azure portal for waze data polling
+# Logic Apps creation using Azure portal
 1. Login to the Azure portal and click on "New"
 2. Search and select Logic App from the results